FernleafSystems/Shield-Security-for-WordPress/readme.txt

 = 4.14 Series =
 *Released: 20th November, 2015*

-* **(v.2)**  ADDED:			User notice message displayed when the 'Theme My Login' plugin is active and you try to rename your login URL.
-It is not compatible.
+* **(v.2)**  ADDED:			User notice message displayed when the 'Theme My Login' plugin is active and you try to rename your login URL - It is not compatible.
 * **(v.1)**  ADDED:			Added WordPress filter option to specify URL instead of present a 404 when Rename WP Login is active. [more info](https://icontrolwp.freshdesk.com/solution/articles/3000044812)
 * **(v.1)**  ADDED:			Added 'Unique Plugin Installation ID' to be utilized in the future.
 * **(v.1)**  FIXED:			WordPress Comments bug where some comments didn't pass through the SPAM filters in a certain scenario.